 She recounted the cruel jokes, media images, soundbites and labels.
 She says she was “branded” (think about the violence of that word) as a “tramp, tart, slut, whore, bimbo, and of course that woman.”
 Hearing Lewinsky recall the way she was personally attacked made me think deeply about judgment, shame and human nature.

-This week’s New Testament lectionary reading addresses judgment and cautions us not to do it.
 For the sake of others and for the sake of our own souls, we need to substitute judgment with loving compassion.

 Judgment, Shame and The Church

 Fear of judgment may be the single biggest reason that people avoid church.

 I recently had a conversation with several friends who echoed that sentiment.
 They stayed away from the church for years because they felt like they weren’t worthy enough to attend.
 They believed that “churchgoers” would judge their unworthiness, so it was better to just stay away.